 Affiliate disclosure: This article contains affiliate links.
 If you purchase through these links, PawsGuides may earn a commission at no additional cost to you.

 If you’re managing multiple cats with different needs, the SureFlap justifies its price.
 If you’re working with a vet on weight management, the PetSafe 5-Meal does what you need for less.
-If you’re feeding a healthy single cat and just need twice-daily automation, the WOPET is adequate—but check your expectations on portion accuracy.
+If you’re feeding a healthy single cat and just need twice-daily automation, the WOPET is adequate—but accept the portion variance and don’t use it for medical feeding.
 And if you’re committed to wet food feeding and daily cleaning, the Cat Mate is your only real option.

 For deeper guidance on managing multiple cats at mealtime, see multi cat household feeding guide.
 For readers comparing food types, best cat food for weight management covers vet-recommended brands for portion-controlled feeding.